 Health Care Forum

-The NAACP in an effort to reach out to the community wanted to give this opportunity to the public.
+The NAACP held a Health Care Forum to better educate the public about the Affordable Care Act.
+In an effort to reach out to the communit, we wanted to give this opportunity to the public.
 This was a one on one discussion about Health Plans and the Affordable Health Care that was open to the community at no charge and without an appointment.
 The NAACP Salt Lake Branch Sponsored this Forum with Arches Health Plan on Tuesday, March 18, 2014, 6:00 - 7:00 p.m. at the Utah State Bar Law and Justice Center, 645 South 200 East (Rosa Parks Blvd.) in Salt Lake City, Utah.

 Hurricane, Utah; Man facing criminal charges for hate crimes

-A 70-year-old White Hurricane man is facing criminal charges for hate crimes in state and federal court for allegedly writing threatening letters to neighbors in a housing complex after an African-American male who is 14 years old moved in with his sister and her husband, who are White.
+A 70-year-old White Hurricane man faced criminal charges for hate crimes in state and federal court for allegedly writing threatening letters to neighbors in a housing complex after an African-American male who is 14 years old moved in with his sister and her husband, who are White.